 Findings are Consistent

-These research findings are consistent with those of other investigations.
+These research findings are consistent with those of other studies.

 Alcohol Promotes Health

-The moderate consumption of alcohol is also associated with better health and longer life.
-That’s in comparison with either abstaining from alcohol or abusing it.
-Furthermore, this applies equally to wine, spirits (liquor), and beer.
+Moderate drinking is also linked with better health and longer life.
+That’s compared with either abstaining from alcohol or abusing it.
+This applies equally to wine, spirits (liquor), and beer.

-The following list presents the calories, carbs and fat found in standard servings of both alcoholic and non-alcoholic beverages.
+The following list shows the calories, carbs and fat found in standard servings of both alcoholic and non-alcoholic drinks.

 |Beverage||Calories||Carbs (grams)||Fat (grams)|

 |All Distilled Spirits (rum, vodka, whiskey, gin, tequila, bourbon, etc.)||97||0.00||0.000|